RedHatTraining/AI296-taxonomy-hotels/knowledge/geography/travel/europe/m3diterraneo_hotels/knowledge.md

 Exclusive offerings at these properties include:

 - **Wine Tastings and Vineyard Tours:** The Vineyard Vista Hotel has its own winery, and the top attraction is the evening wine tasting event.
 Guests tour the vineyard and cellar with our winemaker, then sample a selection of the estate's wines.
 The experience is paired with local cheeses, cured meats, and olive oil from nearby farms.
 It's scheduled several times a week and often bundled into stay packages for food and wine enthusiasts.
-The wine tasking event is held every Friday and Sunday, at 7.30PM, inside the winery.
+The wine tasking is held every Friday and Sunday, at 7.30PM, inside the winery.
 It's a 2-hour event with a 20-guest limit.
 To ensure a spot, guests should make a reservation in advance at the reception.